sasadangelo/tiny_linux/README.md

 1. Typical.
 Kernel size is 6.4 Mb.
 Boot Time is 0.55 s.
 2. Minimal.
 Kernel size is 2.3 Mb.
 Boot Time is 0.12 s.
+3. Tiny.
+Kernel size is 0.9 Mb.
+Boot Time is 0.19 s.